 Switch to LED’s or CFL’s

-You can get LED’s bright enough to replace halogen spotlights, as well as regular low energy bulbs (compact fluorescent lamps or CFL’s).
-According to the Energy Saving Trust, the average household can replace all their remaining old fashioned bulbs with low energy bulbs for a cost of about £100 and save about £35 a year on bills.
+You can get LED’s bright enough to replace all light bulbs, including halogen spotlights.
+According to the Energy Saving Trust, the average household can replace all their remaining old fashioned or CFL bulbs with low energy LED bulbs for a cost of about £150 and save up to £15 a year per bulb on bills.

 Turn off lights